 Olympic triathlon mixed relay gets underway with swims in the Seine amid water quality concerns

-PARIS (AP) — Olympic triathletes plunged into the Seine River Monday morning as the mixed relay event got underway after days of uncertainty over water quality in the long-polluted Paris waterway.
+PARIS (AP) — Olympic triathletes plunged into the Seine River Monday morning as the mixed relay event got underway after organizers said the bacteria levels in the long-polluted Paris waterway were at acceptable levels.

 The plan to hold the swimming portion of the triathlons and the marathon swimming events in the Seine was an ambitious one.
 Swimming in the river has, with some exceptions, been off-limits since 1923 because it has been too toxic.